keikai/doc/axyra/guides/read-excel-file-java.md

 # Beyond Reading Excel Data

+Reading an Excel file in Java is usually the first step of a larger task.
 Once your application can read spreadsheet values, it can check them against business rules, map them to database records, or pass them to another service.
 With Axyra Sheets, you can also update the open workbook, recalculate formulas, and save the result or render it as PDF.
 This lets an Excel import grow into a